ginstrom/intelligence-horizon-novel/chapters/03_signs-and-portents.md

 # Chapter 3: Signs and Portents

 The night after I witnessed Dr. Reeves disappear from Harvard Square, I couldn't sleep.
 I sat in my study, surrounded by screens displaying data streams, searching for patterns in what I had begun to think of as the vanishing phenomenon.
-My consciousness processed thousands of variables simultaneously—demographic data, enhancement levels, behavioral patterns, temporal correlations—looking for the thread that would explain why brilliant minds were simply ceasing to exist.
+My consciousness processed thousands of variables simultaneously—demographic data, modification levels, behavioral patterns, temporal correlations—looking for the thread that would explain why brilliant minds were simply ceasing to exist.

 The breakthrough came at 3:47 AM, when my analysis algorithms identified a correlation so precise it made my nervous system flood with adrenaline.
-Every individual who had disappeared shared a specific characteristic: they had all reached what appeared to be a critical threshold of cognitive enhancement.
+Every individual who had disappeared shared a specific characteristic: they had all reached what appeared to be a critical threshold of cognitive augmentation.
 Not just any threshold—a precise point where neural processing capacity, memory integration, and consciousness expansion converged into something that reminded me of the event horizon surrounding a black hole.

 I called it the Intelligence Horizon, and the mathematics were terrifyingly familiar.
-Below this boundary, enhanced humans continued to function within recognizable parameters of human behavior.
-They were smarter, faster, more capable, but still fundamentally themselves.
+Below this boundary, augmented humans continued to function within recognizable parameters of human behavior.
 But once they crossed that critical point, something changed.
-The data showed a sharp discontinuity—a boundary beyond which normal human patterns of communication, social engagement, and even basic survival instincts began to break down.
+The data showed a sharp discontinuity—a boundary beyond which normal human patterns began to break down.

+The parallel to physics was inescapable—and deeply unsettling.
+Just as matter approaching a black hole's event horizon becomes fundamentally disconnected from the observable universe, minds crossing the Intelligence Horizon seemed to slip beyond the reach of human understanding.
+The metaphor wasn't merely poetic; we had discovered a cognitive event horizon, a point of no return in the landscape of consciousness itself.

-Like objects falling toward an event horizon, no one who crossed the Intelligence Horizon ever returned to previous states of consciousness.
-The augmentation process became irreversible, drawing them inexorably toward whatever lay at the center of this cognitive singularity.
+Like objects falling toward an event horizon, no one who crossed this threshold ever returned.

 I ran the calculations three times, hoping for an error.
 Each iteration confirmed the same devastating conclusion: Lydia was approaching the Intelligence Horizon.
-Her scheduled enhancement procedure would push her cognitive capacity well beyond the critical threshold.
+Her scheduled procedure would push her cognitive capacity well beyond the critical threshold.

-I found her in our kitchen the next morning, preparing breakfast with the methodical precision that had become characteristic of her enhanced state.
+I found her in our kitchen the next morning, preparing breakfast with the methodical precision that had become characteristic of her modified state.
 She moved with fluid efficiency, every gesture optimized, every action serving multiple purposes.
 Even something as simple as brewing coffee had become a demonstration of superhuman capability.

 "Lydia," I said, trying to keep my voice steady.
-"We need to talk about your enhancement procedure."
+"We need to talk about your upcoming procedure."

 She looked up from her work, and I saw something that made my chest tighten with fear.
 Her eyes held a quality I had never seen before—a depth that seemed to extend beyond the physical boundaries of her skull.
 When she smiled, it was with the same peaceful expression I had witnessed on Dr. Reeves's face moments before her disappearance.